ugorjiizu/rice-paddy/README.md

 **Rice Leaf Image Classification Project**

-This project aims to classify rice leaf images using a deep learning model to detect the state of the crop, thereby eliminating the need for constant present expertise and manual supervision of the crop.
+This project aims to classify rice leaf images using a deep learning model to detect the state of the crop, thereby helping provide expertise and eliminating the need for manual supervision of the crop.
 The model was trained on the dataset (https://www.kaggle.com/competitions/paddy-disease-classification), which consists of over 10,000 color images in 10 distinct classes.
 This project is accompanied with a react application, which users can use to take a picture of the leaf.